jrogozen/fantasy-helper/README.md

 #### access_token

-short lived account authorization token. it is used by yahoo's apis to validate requests. a new one can be generated via an api call + `refresh_token`. if an api call is made with an expired `access_token`, the `refresh_token` will be used to re-authorize the user and the initial api call will be repeated.
+short lived account authorization token. it is used by yahoo's apis to validate requests. a new one can be generated via an api call + `refresh_token`. if an api call is made with an expired `access_token`, the `refresh_token` will be used to re-authorize the user and the initial api call will be repeated. api calls that need to request data from yahoo's api require an `Authorization Bearer {access_token}` header.

 ### revoking tokens